Advanced-Computer-Lab-2022/MangaDB/README.md

 ## Build Status

-- The Current Build Of the project contains no bugs or malfunctions, however additional features will be added to the project in future releases.
+- The Current Build Of the project contains no bugs or malfunctions, however, for better UX the admin and the instructor need to be able to input a start date for the promotion inorder not to add a promotion on a specific day and the trainees must be prevented to view a course after they have requested a refund since they can simply get their certificate and view the course content before the admin responds to that request.

 ## Code Styles

 - Standard coding style is used , however most functions and code blocks are documented for future reference.
+- MVC (Model-View-Controller) is used : MVC (Model-View-Controller) is a pattern in software design commonly used to implement user interfaces, data, and controlling logic.
+It emphasizes a separation between the software's business logic and display.
+This "separation of concerns" provides for a better division of labor and improved maintenance..

 ## Tech/Frameworks